awakari/.github/profile/README.md

 }
 ```

-After this it's possible to submit more messages.
+After this it's possible to submit more events.

-When finished, close the writer stream by pressing ^C or leave it open to publish any other messages later.
+When finished, close the writer stream by pressing ^C or leave it open to publish any other events later.

 # 5. Additional Information